marksigilai/booking-app/README.md

 This project was a simple booking app webpage created using React.
-It was done over a brief period of for a company's interview process.
+It was done over a brief period of time for a company's interview process.

 ## Available Scripts